 They’re community centred

-One concern that governors and trustees have shared with us is that their school might become dislocated from their local community as more and more schools join their MAT.
+One concern trustees, academy committee members and governors have shared with us is the risk of their school/s becoming dislocated from their local community as more and more schools join their MAT.

-There’s a growing body of good practice by smaller MATs that are strongly rooted in the communities they serve.
+There’s a growing body of good practice by smaller MATs that are strongly rooted in the communities they serve, as well as innovative ways larger MATs are deploying to maintain strong community links.
 Our Community MATs campaign will capture and share this practice.

 Join the network